Dignity Canada Dignité

 milliseconds, then opted for Dignity. … At the exchange of peace, I extended my

-hand to my immediate neighbor.
+hand to my immediate neighbour.
 Dagger glances shot from every corner of the

 room.
 Is my fly down?
 Did I not wash my hands?
 Do they know I’m not 99 percent